DanielSchuette/DanielSchuette.github.io/_posts/2019-09-05-diff_and_patching.md

 }
 ```

 In `main_with_feature.c`, the programmer added a highly important feature that improves the usability of his company's software by *a lot*.
 Thus, users that already use `main.c` require a convenient way to update their sources[^1].
-The first step to achieve this is creation of a *patch* that we can distribute to users:
+The first step to achieve this is the creation of a *patch* that we can distribute to users:

 ```bash
 diff -u main.c main_with_feature.c > important_feature.patch